Learning objectives

 • Install the tidyverse collection of R packages

-• To introduce data types and data structures
+• Introduce data types and data structures

 Installing software you will need